identity2/Hugo-Blog/content/posts/customized-2d-following-camera-in-godot.md

 #### Reposition Scrolling
 ![Reposition Scrolling](/posts/camera-moving-scene-scrolling-in-metal-slug-3/Clip3.gif)

 To perform Reposition Scrolling, just remove expand the `right_limit` of the script, and the character would snap back to `drag_right_margin`.
-However, if you want the snapping to look smoothly like in Metal Slug 3, you might want to do some *Lerp*ing every frame to grually move the camera to its target position.
+However, if you want the snapping to look smoothly like in Metal Slug 3, you might want to do some *Lerp*ing every frame to gradually move the camera to its target position.

 #### Constant Speed Scrolling
 ![Constant Speed Scrolling](/posts/camera-moving-scene-scrolling-in-metal-slug-3/Clip7.gif)